conventional-changelog/conventional-changelog/packages/conventional-recommended-bump/README.md

 A function that takes parsed commits as argument.

-Return an object including `level` and `reason`. level is a `number` indicating what bump it should be and `reason` is the reason of such release.
+This should return an object including but not limited to `level` and `reason`. `level` is a `number` indicating what bump it should be and `reason` is the reason of such release.

 For backward compatibility, it could return a `number` indicating what bump it should be.